Pasadena Star-News: History

 In April 1886, H.J.
 Vail published the first issue of the Pasadena Star.
 In 1889, the Star absorbed the Union.
 In 1890, a stock company headed by George F. Kernaghan bought the Star.
 In 1891, Charles A. Gardner bought out Kernaghan and became editor and publisher.
 In 1900, J.P.
 Baumgartner sold his interests in the Riverside Press and bought the Star and installed.
 He then Lyman M. King as editor.

 In November 1904, Charles H. Prisk purchased the Pasadena Daily Star and installed Ernest H. Haack as editor.
 In December 1910, Prisk became co-owner of the Long Beach Press.
 On March 1, 1916, the Star merged with the Pasadena Daily News (founded in 1894) to form the Pasadena Star-News.
 For a time, William Paddock, Prisk's son-in-law who married his daughter Neva Prisk Malaby, was the vice president and general manager of the business.
 In 1932, the Star bought and absorbed the Pasadena Post.
-In March 1940, Prisk died and was succeed by his brother William F. Prisk as the paper's publisher.
+In March 1940, Prisk died and was succeeded by his brother William F. Prisk as the paper's publisher.
 In 1956, Ridder Publications Inc. bought the Star-News and Independent from W.F.
 Prisk, E.D.
 Bates and Fred Runyon.
 Bernard J. Ridder took over as publisher.

 In 1974, Ridder merged with Knight Newspapers Inc. to form Knight Ridder.
 In 1989, the Star-News and subsidiary Foothill Intercity Newspapers were sold for $55 million to MediaNews Group, a company owned by William Dean Singleton.
 At that time the paper had a 39,000 daily circulation.
 A year later Thomson Corporation, which owned the San Gabriel Valley Tribune, bought a majority stake in the Star-News while Singleton retained a minority interest.
 In 1996, Thomson sold the Star-News, Tribune, and Whittier Daily News to MediaNews Group.
 The three papers went on to become part of the subsidiary Los Angeles Newspaper Group.